akmalovaa/mikrotik-containers/benchmark_cpu.md

 Decent results with a good price-to-performance ratio.

 ### HAP AX2 (IPQ-6010)
-Since the HAP AX2 model has an identical processor, it offers the best price-to-performance ratio.
-However, keep in mind that there is no USB port, so for container operations you will need to configure separate network storage.
+Although the HAP AX2 has the same IPQ-6010 processor as the HAP AX3, its performance is significantly lower.
+It shows about 48% of the HAP AX3 performance in single-threaded mode and about 48% in multi-threaded mode.
+This may be related to lower clock frequencies or power limitations.
+Despite this, thanks to its low price ($99), it offers an acceptable price-to-performance ratio for basic tasks.
+However, the lack of a USB port makes it less attractive and there is no particular point in buying this device for running containers.

 ### CHR VPS (x86_64)